Thdegraaff/AdvancedTools_2015/schedule.md

       + Why is it cool?
       + Are we not doing straightforward things in a very complex way?

-	- Introduction to reference managers
+	- Introduction to the use of reference managers
-2. Setting up *LaTeX* and *RStudio* (25 minutes
+2. Setting up *LaTeX* and *TeXstudio* (25 minutes

 ##### Second hour